6 Make Your Data Software Ready

 6.6 Use persistent unique identifiers

-- There are good reasons to keep an identifier opaque, i.e. it does not indicate anything about the content of information it points to.
-However, there are also transparent, or semi-opaque identifiers in use that take advantage of semantics to guide humans as well as machines.
+), or semi-opaque.
+There are sometimes good reasons to keep an identifier opaque, but transparent or semi-opaque identifiers can guide humans as well as machines.

 Type of PID | Use Case | Example |